Is It Safe Yet To Get Your Physical Or A Dental Checkup?

 "People are anxious when they're visiting physicians or other health care providers; the anxiety is going to be ever more increased by the changes that COVID-19 are mandating now," he says.
 "I always try to think about how a patient would feel — how my mother would feel — if they saw someone walking in the room with a mask and a face shield on, because that's not what you normally experience."

 Fishman has, indeed, talked to his mother, who has a chronic illness and was briefly hospitalized at the beginning of the pandemic, about whether she should go to her routine follow-up visits.
-He says she goes to those appointments — but he does the grocery shopping for her, to reduce the risks she might encounter there.
+He says she goes to those appointments — but he does the grocery shopping for her to reduce the risks she might encounter there.

 There are some procedures that might be done virtually or just postponed.
 Jeffrey Jahre, an infectious disease specialist at St. Luke's University Health Network in Bethlehem and senior vice president of medical and academic affairs, says physical therapists at St. Luke's have been seeing a lot more patients virtually.